 Sometimes it’s weird how you spot a group of random things that are all of interest.
-I stumbled across a group of Hondamentalism posters following the Bauhaus style, in my opinion the greatest of the design movements…
+I stumbled across a set of Hondamentalism posters following the Bauhaus style, in my opinion the one of greatest of the design movements…

 Funny how things can knit together like this.